Article first published December 2016, updated May 2019.

 Takeaways: Gather as much data from your subscribers as possible.
 Do this by implementing regular A/B testing into your strategy and by conducting surveys/asking your audience for their input.

 Pointing your subscribers in the right direction with a powerful CTA

 Without a call to action (CTA), your subscribers won’t know what you want them to do next.
 They might just read your email, think it’s nice, and then move on with their life.

 Your goal, though, is to boost customer engagement and, ultimately, your conversion rate.
 The CTA button will help you do this, so don’t neglect it.

 This Salesforce email is a prime example of a clear call to action, but this email campaign doesn’t just provide value to their readers.
 Not only do these buttons provide their customers with something of value, but they provide Salesforce with interesting data about their subscribers.

-The Salesforce marketing team can monitor which buttons their subscribers click on and then provide even more effective retargeted emails in the future.
+With Salesforce email integration, the marketing team can monitor which buttons their subscribers click on and then provide even more effective retargeted emails in the future.

 Source: Really Good Emails

 Takeaways: Spend time getting your CTA button just right for your audience.
 If necessary, add multiple buttons to gather more data about your subscribers.